 This widely trusted app intelligence resource promises competitive market insights.
-Whether you’re looking at app downloads, revenue, engagement, or advertising metrics, this integrated platform can help you.
+Whether you’re looking at app downloads, revenue, engagement, or advertising metrics, App Annie is the integrated platform that can help you.
 You can drive user engagement, see the monetization models behind top apps, maximize advertising spend, and more.

 What makes this particular platform so neat is its mobile attribution capability.
 If mobile app installs are a key measure of conversions for you, you’ll appreciate the granular dashboard report on the channels, ad types, ad groups, and ad creatives that drove each user.
 Likewise, AppsFlyer can give you insight on users’ entire journey through the different media sources they encountered prior to installation.

 A single mail can get lost in the hundreds that you receive in your inbox daily.
-This can mean lost opportunity for marketers to put their message across.
-Knowing the must-have tools for your e-mail marketing campaign can help you target your audience better and can help you gauge what kind of e-mail message works best.
+This can mean lost opportunities for marketers to put their message across.
+Knowing the must-have tools for your email marketing campaign can help you target your audience better and can help you gauge what kind of email message works best.

-Sending e-mail isn’t the most exciting way to nab customers and clients, but it’s a must-have in any arsenal of digital marketing tools and techniques.
-Among the most powerful weapons in this arena, this tool can help create an email list of the most engaged users and increase your brand awareness.
+Sending e-mail isn’t the most exciting way to nab customers and clients, but it’s a must-have in any arsenal of digital marketing tools list and techniques.
+MailChimp stands out as one the most powerful weapons in this arena.
+This tool can help create an email list of the most engaged users and increase your brand awareness.
 It’s also ahead of the pack with stats that can over-deliver expectations; aside from opens, bounces, and unsubscribes, you get to see numbers on conversions, which links were clicked, revenue reports, subscriber activity reports, and more.

 It may not be the most powerful tool, but it serves up the basics perfectly.
-Benchmark offers a drag-and-drop e-mail interface similar to MailChimp (though it caps storage at 10 MB, giving less leeway to images), though Benchmark just wins out on automated e-mail with its Automation pro tool.
-Add to that is an easy-to-read analytics report, a map that counts e-mail opens in different geographies, and A/B testing, plus a few additional features that won’t intimidate novices.
+Benchmark offers a drag-and-drop email interface similar to MailChimp (though it caps storage at 10 MB, giving less leeway to images), though Benchmark just wins out on automated email with its Automation pro tool.
+Add to that is an easy-to-read analytics report, a map that counts opens in different geographies, and A/B testing, plus a few additional features that won’t intimidate novices.

-Another e-mail marketing powerhouse, Getresponse provides responsive e-mail design and the ability to create appealing, high-converting landing pages.
-E-mail marketers can also automate their e-mail campaigns, triggering messages based on events, recipient actions, or your preferred schedule.
+Another email marketing powerhouse, GetResponse provides responsive design and the ability to create appealing, high-converting landing pages.
+Email marketers can also automate their campaigns, triggering messages based on events, recipient actions, or your preferred schedule.

-A simple and feature-rich e-mail marketing automation tool, ConverKit lets you create message sequences for your campaigns.
-Like GetResponse, you can also send e-mails based on user activity and create landing pages.
-You can choose and customize pre-made templates and e-mail drafts for your needs and integrate these with a host of popular marketing tools and platforms.
+A simple and feature-rich email marketing automation tool, ConvertKit lets you create message sequences for your campaigns.
+Like GetResponse, you can also send emails based on user activity and create landing pages.
+You can choose and customize pre-made templates and drafts for your needs and integrate these with a host of popular marketing tools and platforms.

-This tool is around the same price range as MailChimp’s, though it offers a wider range of e-mail and newsletter templates as well as responsive e-mail designs.
+This tool is around the same price range as MailChimp’s, though it offers a wider range of email and newsletter templates as well as responsive email designs.
 You can integrate it with a selection of third-party apps and get valuable campaign analytics.
-You can easily create an e-mail auto-responder.
-It’s possible to create more personalized auto-reply e-mail messages, but it’s a more complicated process.
+With AWeber, you can easily create an email auto-responder.
+It’s possible to create more personalized auto-reply email messages, but it’s a more complicated process.

-This dedicated e-mail auto-responder has one job, and it does it so well.
-Powered with AI, Roboresponse is much smarter than your average e-mail auto-response or out-of-office reply solution.
-Set the responses you give for the e-mail queries you typically get, and it can retrieve the appropriate one, as the situation requires.
+This dedicated email auto-responder has one job, and it does it so well.
+Powered by AI, Roboresponse is much smarter than your average email auto-response or out-of-office reply solution.
+Set the responses you give for the email queries you typically get, and it can retrieve the appropriate one, as the situation requires.

-An ideal option for basic e-mail campaigns, Campaign Monitor comes with a simple interface that makes automation a breeze for newbies.
-The tool also offers template e-mails that may not be quite as flexible as other solutions’, but they’re good enough for most beginners, nonetheless.
-This app also offers smart segmentation of contacts for more targeted e-mail sendouts.
+An ideal option for basic email campaigns, Campaign Monitor comes with a simple interface that makes automation a breeze for newbies.
+The tool also offers templates that may not be quite as flexible as other solutions, but they’re good enough for most beginners, nonetheless.
+This app also offers smart segmentation of contacts for more targeted send-outs.

-Offered at affordable prices, SendGrid’s e-mail marketing management features will wow digital marketers who need to handle large volumes of e-mails and want detailed data reports.
+Offered at affordable prices, SendGrid’s email marketing management features will wow digital marketers who need to handle large volumes of emails and want detailed data reports.
 It offers solid real-time analytics and can integrate well with mobile apps and websites.
-Though you may find marketing e-mails to be a challenge on this platform, it’s well-suited for sending e-newsletters.
+Though you may find marketing emails challenging on this platform, it’s well-suited for sending e-newsletters.

 It doesn’t have the same history as MailChimp and Aweber, but ActiveCampaign has come into its own as a contender.
-First, it lets you send broadcast, triggered and targeted e-mails, and auto-responders.
-You can also use the app’s generated reports and simple split tests to fine-tune your e-mails, calibrating them for more opens, clicks, and conversions.
+First, it lets you send broadcasts, triggered and targeted emails, and auto-responders.
+You can also use the app’s generated reports and simple split tests to fine-tune your emails, calibrating them for more opens, clicks, and conversions.

-The simplicity of Drip’s e-mail automation builder has earned it high praise before, though today’s online marketers might not be as impressed.
-Now focused on eCommerce, it offers integration with an online shopping platform to enable specialized e-mail campaigns, custom conversion tracking, and analytics, and lead scoring.
+The simplicity of Drip’s email automation builder has earned it high praise before, though today’s online marketers might not be as impressed.
+Now focused on eCommerce, it offers integration with an online shopping platform to enable specialized campaigns, custom conversion tracking, and analytics, and lead scoring.

-This app is an e-mail marketing tool geared toward the test-obsessed digital marketing professional.
-E-mail creation is easy with templates and a drag-and-drop editor.
-Once you hit “send,” it’s just a matter of time before you get detailed engagement summary reports on your e-mails.
-See information on open rates, deletions, how long the e-mail stayed open, the recipient’s geolocation, and more.
+This app is an email marketing tool geared toward the test-obsessed digital marketing professional.
+Creation is easy with templates and a drag-and-drop editor.
+Once you hit “send,” it’s just a matter of time before you get detailed engagement summary reports.
+Litmus allows you to see information on open rates, deletions, how long the email stayed open, the recipient’s geolocation, and more.

 An all-in-one marketing solution, Mailjet is used to send and track marketing and transactional emails.
 Teams can work together to create aesthetic emails either using templates or the intuitive drag-and-drop builder.
 Create personalized emails, organize contacts into lists or segments, and use real-time monitoring and A/B tests for better campaign success.

-- Know what tool works best for you.
-Some software or tools may cost nothing, but widening your budget for premium subscriptions can guarantee a return-on-investment for your brand.
+- Identify which tools will work best for you and your team.
+Some software or tools may cost nothing, but widening your budget for premium subscriptions can guarantee a return on investment (ROI) for your brand.

-- Some tools are multi-taskers.
+- Mind the tools that are multi-taskers.
 When you want to target multiple goals for your campaign, having just one tool can help you answer your objectives.